microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 This project is the Microsoft Azure Data Manager for Energy Power BI connector.
 The connector is used to query data from a Azure Data Manager for Energy instance and display it in Power BI reports.

+## Using the Connector

+Follow [Setup](./Documentation/Setup.md) for steps on using the connector.
+For developing & contributing to the connector follow the steps starting at [Development Machine Setup](#development-machine-setup).

 ## Development Machine Setup

 You will need Visual Studio 2019 and the Power Query SDK to compile the project.